Mark A. Ellinger/Glass Quest Hand Blown Art Glass Studio

 Clear glass is gathered from the furnace on the end of a stainless steel blowpipe by dipping the end of the pipe into the glass and turning it quickly to gather the molten glass on the pipe, the glass is like honey and wants to drip off the pipe when the pipe is not turning, just like honey on a spoon or dipper.
 The color of the glass is bright orange at first from how hot it is & will loose it's orange color as it cools.

 The colors that are in the pieces are concentrated colored glass, added to the gathers of clear glass on the pipe after they are taken from the furnace.
-There are many different ways to add & manipulate colors to the glass, a glass blower could spend his or her whole life just exparimenting & playing with color applications & manipulations.
+There are many different ways to add & manipulate colors to the glass, a glass blower could spend his or her whole life just experimenting & playing with color applications & manipulations.

 Manipulation of the hot glass is done in many ways & with many different tools, forms & molds.
 The most basic way is to use a metal table called a ( Marver ) to cool and shape the glass on the end of the pipe, this is called Marvering.
 The hot glass can also be shaped & manipulated by using wooden tools that are kept in water to keep the wood from burning up & creates a layer of steam between the wood & glass that keeps the wood from leaving marks on the glass if used quickly.
 Wet news paper is also used in different ways to shape the hot glass.
 A variety of metal tools & molds are used to start, open & finish a piece, manipulate colors & create textures.
-The most widely used methods for shaping used by every glass blower are Heat ( glory Holes or Tourches ) Air ( Lungs or compressed ) Gravity & sentrifugal forces can be your best friends if used properly.
+The most widely used methods for shaping used by every glass blower are Heat ( glory Holes or Tourches ) Air ( Lungs or compressed ) Gravity & centrifugal forces can be your best friends if used properly.

 1 comment | Post comment